jigsawxyz/puzzler/README.md

 [REQUIRED] transactionDir => The location to source transactions from.
 [REQUIRED] config => The location of config file (see Configuration).
 [OPTIONAL] partial => Option to carry out a specified number of up transactions.
+Defaults to 0 (i.e. run all migrations).

 ### Rollback